A selection of key work, sorted chronologically and (generally) searchable by topic.

 Statesmanship vs. Helmsmanship (The Nation, February 1996)

-The Marines Face a New Fight (Boston Globe, February 1993)
+The Marines Face a New Fight (Boston Globe and Indy Week, February 1993)

 Meet a few good men—some of whom are gay.